albertteoh/atm-dev/README.md

 Optional.

 - `endTs`: The posix milliseconds timestamp of the end time range of the metrics query.
-Default: now.
+Default: `now`.
 - `lookback`: The duration, in milliseconds, from endTs to look back on for metrics data points.
   For example, if set to `3600000` (1 hour), the query would span from `endTs - 1 hour` to `endTs`.
-Default: 1h.
+Default: `3600000` (1 hour).
 - `step`: The duration, in milliseconds, between data points of the query results.
   For example, if set to 5s, the results would produce a data point every 5 seconds from the `endTs - lookback` to `endTs`.
-Default: 5s.
+Default: `5000` (5 seconds).
-- `ratePer`: The duration in which the per-second rate of change is calculated for a cumulative counter metric.
-Default: 10m.
+- `ratePer`: The duration, in milliseconds, in which the per-second rate of change is calculated for a cumulative counter metric.
+Default: `600000` (10 minutes).

 ## Min Step